 The condensate is discharged into a dirt, rain or drainage channel via a condensate pipe laid in the ground.
-The condensate pipe contains can get into the sewer.
+The condensate pipe contains

+A siphon is located below the frost line 4.
+The water level in the The siphon prevents refrigerant from leaking into the can get into the sewer.
 Lifting systems are not permitted!
 The siphon must be designed with a minimum sealing liquid height of 300 mm.